philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

 I. Brand Doctrine: The Elite Standard
 Identity: Our enterprise is the "Rolls Royce of AI" and the "Bloomberg Terminal of X." (where X is the current focus of the SaaS)

-Ethos: The brand is top-tier, authoritative, aspirational, and synonymous with peak performance and longevity.
+Ethos: The brand is top-tier, authoritative, and aspirational.

 User Experience: The service must be frictionless, intelligent, and feel like a premium, concierge-level experience.
 Every interaction should build trust and confidence.